-We understand that the past year has been extremely difficult for our residents, families and our staff.
-The restrictions put into place last March for nursing homes were necessary and did indeed save lives.
-But the cost has been very high.
-Residents have suffered from being separated from their loved ones and feeling isolated, without the benefit of socialization with their families and with friends inside the nursing homes.
-Families have suffered by being separated from their loved ones in the nursing home for a long period of time.
+When the COVID-19 pandemic began, not many of us imagined we would be well into our second year, but unfortunately here we are.
+We understand that everyone is just plain tired of it.
+This has been an extremely difficult time for our residents, families and our staff.
+The restrictions put into place in March of 2020 for nursing homes were necessary and did indeed save lives.
+But the cost proved to be very high.
+Residents suffered from being separated from their loved ones and feeling isolated, without the benefit of socialization with their families and with friends inside the nursing homes.
+Families suffered by being separated from their loved ones in the nursing home for a long period of time.
 Staff has also suffered by seeing the residents they love and care for navigating the many challenges the pandemic has brought us.
-We have tried to provide as much family involvement as possible while following the safety requirements given to us by the state and the federal government.
+We tried to provide as much family involvement as possible while following the safety requirements given to us by the state and the federal government.

 Updated Visitor Policy